Sámi people: Sámi diaspora outside of Sápmi

-There are an estimated 30,000 people living in North America who are either Sámi, or descendants of Sámi.
-Most have settled in areas that are known to have Norwegian, Swedish and Finnish immigrants.
-Some of the concentrated areas of Sámi Americans are Minnesota, North Dakota, Iowa, Wisconsin, the Upper Peninsula of Michigan, Illinois, California, Washington, Utah and Alaska; and throughout Canada, including Saskatchewan, Manitoba and Northern Ontario, and the Canadian territories of the Northwest Territories, Yukon and Nunavut.
+An estimated 30,000 people living in North America are either Sámi or descendants of Sámi.
+Most have settled in areas that are known to have Norwegian, Swedish, and Finnish immigrants.
+Some of the concentrated areas of Sámi Americans are Minnesota, North Dakota, Iowa, Wisconsin, the Upper Peninsula of Michigan, Illinois, California, Washington, Utah, and Alaska; and throughout Canada, including Saskatchewan, Manitoba, Northern Ontario, the Northwest Territories, Yukon, and Nunavut.

-Descendants of these Sámi immigrants typically know little of their heritage because their ancestors purposely hid their Indigenous culture to avoid discrimination from the dominating Scandinavian or Nordic culture.
-Some of these Sámi are part of a diaspora that moved to North America in order to escape assimilation policies in their home countries.
-There were also several Sámi families that were brought to North America with herds of reindeer by the U.S. and Canadian governments as part of the Alaska Reindeer Service designed to teach the Inuit about reindeer herding.
+Descendants of these Sámi immigrants typically know little of their heritage because their ancestors purposely hid their Indigenous culture to avoid discrimination by the dominating Scandinavian or Nordic culture.
+Some of these Sámi are part of a diaspora that moved to North America to escape assimilation policies in their home countries.
+There were also several Sámi families that were brought to North America with herds of reindeer by the U.S. and Canadian governments as part of the Alaska Reindeer Service, designed to teach the Inuit about reindeer herding.

 Some of these Sámi immigrants and descendants of immigrants are members of the Sami Siida of North America.

 Genetic studies

+According to genetic studies, most of the autosomal admixture of Sámi people is Western Eurasian and similar to other Europeans, but it also includes a significant Siberian component.
+Siberian ancestry is typically higher among Uralic-speaking populations than among Europeans in general and is thought to be linked to the spread of the language family.

-Anthropologists have been studying the Sámi people for hundreds of years for their assumed physical and cultural differences from the rest of the Europeans.
-Recent genetic studies have indicated that the two most frequent maternal lineages of the Sámi people are the haplogroups V (Neolithic in Europe and not found in Finland 1500 years ago) and U5b (ancient in Europe).
-Y-chromosome haplogroup N-VL29 makes up 20%, came from Siberia 3500 years ago.
-Y-chromosome N-Z1936 makes up similarly about 20%, and likely came from Siberia with the Sámi language, but slightly later than N-VL29.
-This tallies with archeological evidence suggesting that several different cultural groups made their way to the core area of Sámi from 8000 to 6000 BC, presumably including some of the ancestors of present-day Sámi.
+The two most frequent maternal lineages of the Sámi people are the haplogroups V (Neolithic in Europe, not found in Finland 1500 years ago) and U5b (ancient in Europe).
+The Y-chromosome haplogroup N-VL29 makes up 20% and came from Siberia 3,500 years ago.
+The Y-chromosome haplogroup N-Z1936 makes up about 20% and likely came from Siberia with the Sámi language, but slightly later than N-VL29.
+This tallies with archeological evidence suggesting that several different cultural groups made their way to the core area of Sápmi from 8000 to 6000 BC, presumably including some of the ancestors of present-day Sámi.

 The Sámi have been found to be genetically unrelated to people of the Pitted Ware culture.
 (Note: "Population continuity between the PWC and modern Saami can be rejected under all assumed ancestral population size combinations.")
-The Pitted Ware culture are in turn genetically continuous with the original Scandinavian Hunter-Gatherers.
+The Pitted Ware culture are genetically continuous with the original Scandinavian Hunter–Gatherers.
 (Note: "Our data support that the Neolithic PWC foragers are largely genetically continuous to SHG.")